ItsDrike/itsdrike.com/content/posts/software-licenses.md

 necessarily be "compatible" licenses legally, as they may enforce different set of rules, they can still include a clause allowing for such sublicensing.
 This is often done to allow for easily updating the license to a new version of it.
-As without a clause like that, changing licenses may get tricky, I will talk about this in another section later as it is pretty involved process.
+As without a clause like that, changing licenses may get tricky, I will talk about this in another section later as it can be a pretty involved process.
 However be careful with this as even though one license may have a clause allowing you to sublicense your content under another, that other license may not have the same clause allowing you to go back.

-Usually, if your project is compilable into a single executable file (or multiple of them) copy-left licenses often also require shipping the license and the entire source-code (or at least the parts covered by this license), or at least a link to a website on which this source-code is hosted along with that executable.
+Usually, if your project is compilable into a single executable file (or multiple executables) copy-left licenses can require shipping the license and the entire source-code (or at least the parts covered by this license), or at least a link to a website on which this source-code is hosted along with that executable.
 This ensures that there is no way the code could go closed-source, because it can't even be shipped without the source-code.

 Note that they don't however usually forbid the software from being commercialized and sold for a profit, but whenever someone would decide to buy this software, they would receive it along with it's source-code and the copy-left license,